owid/owid-datasets/datasets/GDP growth from previous year, 2020 Q2 (Eurostat, OECD, National sources)/README.md

-# GDP growth from previous year, 2020 Q2 (Eurostat and OECD)
+# GDP growth from previous year, 2020 Q2 (Eurostat, OECD, National sources)

 We combined data on year on year GDP growth by quarter from different sources: